Your journey at a glance

 - Travel Insurance is not included.
 However, should you be interested, we can introduce you to our recommended partner, Global Rescue.

 Read MoreGlobal Rescue has been operating across the globe for a number of years, and is an independent service provider to &Beyond, with no legal affiliation to our company.
 Should you wish to procure travel insurance products through Global Rescue, such services or products will be governed by terms and conditions solely determined by Global Rescue.
 It is wholly your responsibility to be fully acquainted with Global Rescue’s terms and conditions contained on its website regarding the use of its services or its products prior, to, and after, your purchase.

-- Rates subject to a minimum of 2 guests travelling
+- Rates are subject to a minimum of two guests travelling

-- Certain routings have restrictions on schedules and have minimum numbers: details can be confirmed upon booking
+- Certain routings have restrictions on schedules and have minimum numbers: details will be confirmed upon booking

 - All health vaccinations and medications, including, but not limited to: Yellow Fever vaccinations are currently compulsory for entry into Uganda

-- The package excludes chimpanzee trekking permits and the permits are subject to availability
+- The package exclude chimpanzee trekking permits and the permits are subject to availability

-- There is a minimum age limit for gorilla trekking which is strictly 15 years.
+- There is a minimum age limit for gorilla tracking of 15 years (no exceptions).